 The PRE settings control the pre-emphasis for each port.
 The transmitter can "over drive" the signal causing some distortion to offset the capacitance and inductance of the cable.
 The signal will look clean at the other end if set properly.
 Experiment with this setting.
-For short, high quality cables the default setting of "none" is appropriate.
+For short, high-quality cables the default setting of "none" or "low" is appropriate.

-00 Off

-01 3 db Low

-10 6 db Medium

-11 9 db High
+00 Off 01 3 db Low 10 6 db Medium 11 9 db High

 The Eq settings control the Equalization for each port.
 If the transmitter on the line does not have pre-emphasis available the equalization setting can be used to correct for cable length or construction issues [to some degree].
 The default setting is off.

-00 off

-01 4 db Low

-10 8 db Medium
+Currently this setting is reserved for type 8.

-11 16 db High
+00 off01 4 db Low10 8 db Medium11 16 db High